lunettas/discsDB/docs/notes and idea.md

 - add create new category button on input page??
 - create api backup from the discitAPI
 - hitting enter on the lookup mold form is submitting the form
+- npm WARN deprecated crypto@1.0.1: This package is no longer supported.
+It's now a built-in Node module.
+If you've depended on crypto, you should switch to the one that's built-in.
+- server IP 74.208.107.9

 File structure 05/11